bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 same, Scala has no way of knowing this (without invoking reflection, at least).

-In the second case, `funAny` doesn't work for similar reasons - each value of type "`?`" (again, "`?`" is not a real time) may be of distinct but unknown types, which Scala can't assume to be `Any`, and we'll see why a bit later.
+In the second case, `funAny` doesn't work for similar reasons - each value of type "`?`" (again, "`?`" is not a real type) may be of distinct but unknown types, which Scala can't assume to be `Any`, and we'll see why a bit later.
 Finally, we can be relieved that `funEx` will do what we want, as we are explicit with using a wildcard type.